 Tourism Vancouver is the Official provider of travel information to visitors of Vancouver.
 In addition to operating its flagship Visitor Centre in Downtown Vancouver at 200 Burrard Street, Tourism Vancouver also operates satellite Visitor Centres at convention and special event locations throughout the city.

-Tourism Vancouver’s volunteer program was established in 1996 with the first group of 13 volunteers at our downtown Touristinfo Centre.
-Since then Tourism Vancouver’s volunteer program has expanded to over 200 volunteers at multiple Visitor Centre and City Host locations.
+Tourism Vancouver's volunteer program was established in 1996 with the first group of 13 volunteers at our downtown Touristinfo Centre.
+Since then Tourism Vancouver's volunteer program has expanded to over 200 volunteers at multiple Visitor Centre and Hosting/Greeting locations.

-Tourism Vancouver’s volunteer recruitment usually takes place in February or March every year.
+Tourism Vancouver's volunteer recruitment usually takes place in February/March every year or less often, depending on operational needs.

 The outstanding reputation of our exciting industry is due to the quality and calibre of our people.
 We are seeking local residents with a special interest in assisting visitors to our beautiful city, who bring with them a sound knowledge of Vancouver and British Columbia.
 Customer service, sales, information counselling, fluency in other languages are some of the beneficial skills and experience, among a few other specific qualifications that are desired for the volunteer positions at Tourism Vancouver:

-All volunteers are required to complete a mandatory 3-day provincial certification training program called Tourism Visitor Counsellor training.
+All volunteers are required to complete a mandatory 2+ day provincial certification training program called Tourism Visitor Counsellor training.

 In addition to the initial training, in-house workshops and member product familiarization tours are organized as part of Tourism Vancouver's commitment to on-going training and product knowledge development.

-Tourism Vancouver is committed to exceeding expectations and invests a lot of resources into recruiting, training and supporting its staff & volunteers.
-To provide the best travel information services and create positive experiences for all visitors to Vancouver, Tourism Vancouver requests the following volunteer time commitment.
+Tourism Vancouver is committed to exceeding expectations and invests a significant amount of resources into recruiting, training and supporting its staff & volunteers.
+To provide the best travel information services and create unsurpassed experiences for all visitors to Vancouver, Tourism Vancouver requests the following volunteer time commitment.

 A uniform and a nametag are important indicators of consistent, professional service.
-As part of Tourism Vancouver’s commitment to professionalism and superior customer service a communal or personal volunteer vest or a jacket (depending on location) and a nametag are currently provided.
-The volunteer is responsible for providing their own white shirt/blouse, black dress pants/skirt and closed toe black shoes.
+As part of Tourism Vancouver's commitment to professionalism and superior customer service a personal brand color and logoed shirt and a nametag are provided.
+The volunteer is responsible for providing their own black cardigan, black dress pants/skirt and closed toe black shoes.

-Water, coffee, tea, milk or hot chocolate is always available for volunteers to enjoy at the main Visitor Centre.
+Water, coffee, tea, milk or hot chocolate is always available for volunteers to enjoy during their break at our main office.
 In addition surprise treats are offered from time to time as a way of appreciation.
 As a not for profit organization, Tourism Vancouver is currently unable to offer free transit fares or meals for volunteers.

-The volunteer program has various activities and rewards to show Tourism Vancouver’s appreciation for the volunteers’ professionalism and time commitment.
+The volunteer program has various activities and rewards to show Tourism Vancouver's appreciation for the volunteers' professionalism, passion and time commitment.
 The following are some of the rewards and opportunities offered at Tourism Vancouver:

 You may fill out our on-line Volunteer Application form in advance.
 Volunteer applications are kept on file for next recruitment.
 Volunteer recruiting for Tourism Vancouver is selective.
 Candidates must complete an application form, followed by a personal interview to determine their knowledge, enthusiasm, availability, commitment and interest in promoting Metro Vancouver and Tourism Vancouver members.